CONTENTS

 Sorry to digress.

-engagement with youth, that is a key focus.
-And I know, you know, the Minister
+youth, that is a key focus.
+And I know, you know, the Minister of Education is

-of Education is there with us as well, as well as the groups that I’ve talked
+there with us as well, as well as the groups that I’ve talked about like the

-about like the Saskatoon Industry Education Council, Regina Industry Education
+Saskatoon Industry Education Council, Regina Industry Education Council.

-Saskatchewan apprenticeship and trade commission has the Saskatchewan youth
+apprenticeship and trade commission has the Saskatchewan youth apprenticeship

-apprenticeship program.
-So this helps high school students understand the
+program.
+So this helps high school students understand the benefits of

-benefits of apprenticeship and careers in the skilled trades.
-It’s overseen by
+apprenticeship and careers in the skilled trades.
+It’s overseen by the

-the commission.
+commission.
 It’s delivered in hundreds of schools across the province.
-And
+And as

 program.

-front-line engagement as well as the marketing and communication to get those
+engagement as well as the marketing and communication to get those kids

 through and as they graduate out, they want to go and get careers in the skilled